Workouts Feel Harder and Recovery Slows When You’re Not Eating Enough on GLP-1

 • Spanish rice

-• handful of mixed nuts (with walnuts – great for your brain and super easy to snack on)
+• Handful of mixed nuts (walnuts are great here and easy to snack on)

 Vitamins and minerals help everything run the way it’s supposed to.

-• Vitamin C helps your body build collagen, which is important for tendons and ligaments (found in berries, citrus, peppers)
+• Vitamin C helps your body build collagen, which supports tendons and ligaments (berries, citrus, peppers)

-• Magnesium supports your muscles and nervous system, which affects recovery and sleep (found in leafy greens like spinach, nuts, and seeds)
+• Magnesium supports your muscles and nervous system, which affects recovery and sleep (leafy greens, nuts, seeds)

-• B vitamins help your body turn food into energy so you can actually use what you eat (found in meat, eggs, and whole grains)
+• B vitamins help your body turn food into energy so you can actually use what you eat (meat, eggs, whole grains)

-Even though these are needed in smaller amounts, they still matter.
-When you’re eating a lot less, it’s also easier to fall short on things like vitamin D, iron, or zinc, which can affect your energy, recovery, and how your body feels overall.
+Also, keep in mind that when you’re eating less, it’s easier to fall short on things like vitamin D, iron, or zinc, which can affect your energy, recovery, and how your body feels overall.

 Hydration

-Water helps carry nutrients through your body so they can actually get where they need to go.
-It also plays a role in how your muscles function, how your body recovers, and even how your energy feels day to day.
+Water helps move oxygen and nutrients through your body so they can actually get where they need to go.
+It also supports muscle function, recovery, and your energy throughout the day.

-This is also why some people on GLP-1s use electrolytes; they help your body hold onto and use fluids more effectively.
+This is also why some people use electrolytes.
+They can help your body hold onto and use fluids more effectively.

 How Your Body Actually Gets Stronger

 When you exercise, your body isn’t getting stronger in that moment.
-What you’re doing during a workout is creating a challenge, a small amount of stress that your body has to respond to.
-And that is important because it gives your body a reason to adapt.
-But the actual “getting stronger” part happens after the workout.
+What you’re doing during a workout is creating a challenge, a small amount of stress your body has to respond to.
+That’s what gives your body a reason to adapt.
+But the actual “getting stronger” happens after the workout.

 When Eating Feels Almost Impossible

-If you are barely able to eat, or relying mostly on liquids, that needs to be addressed first.
+If you’re barely able to eat, or relying mostly on liquids, that needs to be addressed first.
 That may mean having a conversation with your doctor about how the medication is affecting you, especially if it’s making it difficult to get enough food in throughout the day.

-Because until your body can tolerate and take in enough, it will continue to feel like everything is harder than it should be.
+Because until your body can tolerate and take in enough, everything else, your workouts, your recovery, and how you feel day to day, will continue to feel harder than it should be.

 THE REMEDY METHOD BLOG POSTS